-In a severe frontal impact, the sensors detect deceleration and the system triggers the airbag inflators.
-Then a chemical reaction in the inflators quickly fills the airbags with non-toxic gas to help restrain the forward motion of the occupants.
+In a severe frontal impact, the sensor detects deceleration and the system triggers the airbag inflators.
+At this time a chemical reaction in the inflators quickly fills the airbags with non-toxic gas to help restrain the forward motion of the occupants.